alicekellings/Sidebuzcom/src/content/blog/ways-to-get-more-passive-income-from-your-blog.md

 Whether you are a blogging expert on public health policy, thanks to your masters of public health from a reputable university, or you are known for your ability to teach others how to create art online with Adobe programs, all you have to do is put your e-book on your blog and wait for the sales to come in.

-You may want to read: How to Start a Blog (And Make Money With It) – Step by Step Guide
+You may want to read: How to Start a Blog (And Make Money With It) �?Step by Step Guide

 ## Sell Ad Space on Your Blog